sparrowcode/PermissionsKit/README.md

 })
 ```

-If you want new permission added, create new issue [here](https://github.com/ivanvorobei/SPPermission/issues).
+If you want add new permission, create [issue](https://github.com/ivanvorobei/SPPermission/issues).

 ## Customisation